Chukwuemeka971/healthcare-data-analytics-powerbi/README.md

 As a result, the hospital struggled to optimise resource allocation, manage patient demand, and improve quality of care.

 ---
-## Project Description

-Designed and implemented an end-to-end healthcare analytics solution to improve visibility into hospital operations and patient outcomes.

-The project transformed unstructured hospital data into a scalable star schema model and delivered interactive Power BI dashboards to monitor key metrics such as patient flow, departmental capacity, treatment effectiveness, and workforce performance.

-The solution enables stakeholders to identify operational inefficiencies, reduce readmissions, and optimise resource allocation through data-driven decision-making.

----
-## Overview

-St. Augustine Hospital relied on a flat-file data structure, limiting its ability to analyse operational performance and identify trends.

-To address this, the data was transformed into a structured star schema model, improving data quality, performance, and analytical flexibility.
-This enabled the development of interactive dashboards with real-time KPIs and drill-down capabilities.

-The analysis revealed key challenges, including high readmission rates, capacity constraints in high-demand departments, and uneven workload distribution across doctors.

----
 ## Project Rationale
 The hospital’s flat-file data structure limited its ability to generate accurate and timely insights due to data redundancy, poor performance, and lack of relational structure.

 This project introduces a star schema model and an interactive analytics layer, enabling efficient data exploration, KPI monitoring, and multi-dimensional analysis.